 - The contexts in which that name is used

-- “Where in your life has God revealed Himself by the character, ability, and mission of that name?
+- Examples of where in your life has God revealed Himself by the character, ability, or mission of that name.

-- Then pray that God would reveal Himself for your present or future needs, so you and others can rest in who He says He is.
+- Pray that God would reveal Himself for your present or future needs, so you and others can rest in who He says He is.

 Create Prayer Stations with the names of God at each.
 Ladies can go as groups or individually to pray in the way(s) the speakers have modeled.
 His name will guide them.

 Create several map rotations to the stations so that ladies will head in different

 directions and they won’t all be in the same place at the same time.

 There are many names for God given in the Old Testament, and each has a special blessing for us.
 Elohim means The All-Powerful One.
 El Shaddai means The All Sufficient One.
 Jehovah-Raphameans The Lord Who Heals.
 This chart shows 21 Old Testament names of God, gives the definition, a scripture reference, and shows how to apply it to our lives today.
 This full-color glossy, 12-panel pamphlet is 8 1/2″ x 5 1/2″ and unfolds to 33″ long.
 It also fits inside most Bible covers.